 Michael: I use these CNC cut aluminum VESA arms to mount up my monitors so I can fit up to four OLEDs on a single cart.
-I can’t stand watching picture in a quad split and neither can my cinematographers.
+I can’t stand watching a picture in a quad split, and neither can my cinematographers.
 I always try to dedicate a monitor for each camera, even if it gets unwieldy!
-Outside of the primary picture displays, I also have waveform/vectorscopes and false color displays to aid in exposure.
-I’ve been through so many different ones but I have to say, the Leader LV5330/3 is the very best.
+Outside of the primary picture displays, I also have waveform/vectorscopes and false-color displays to aid in exposure.
+I’ve been through so many different ones, but I have to say, the Leader LV5330/3 is the very best.
 It’s just that indispensable, although it comes at a truly staggering price.

 What kind of video gear and computer gear did you include in your cart?

-Most of my work is either live color, live color and dailies or some mix thereof so LUT boxes are mandatory.
+Most of my work is either live color, dailies, or a mix thereof, so LUT boxes are mandatory.
 With so many options now available, it’s a good time to be in that market as a buyer!
-That being said, I prefer hard lined boxes inside my cart much more than the wireless variety.
-The higher end ones will even allow for stills capture over ethernet which further reduces the need for additional SDI/IO boxes.
+That being said, I prefer hard-lined boxes inside my cart much more than the wireless variety.
+The higher-end ones will even allow for stills capture over ethernet, which further reduces the need for additional SDI/IO boxes.

 Michael, how do you handle power supply on set?

 Michael: Power is tricky.
-Depending on the job I have different options available.
-If it’s a live color only, without transcoding deal, I break off the Mac Pro 6U rack case and can run on my 12VDC power supply.
-This allows me to ditch the 2U rack mounted UPS which is an absolute beast of weight.
+Depending on the job, I have different options available.
+If it’s a live color only, without a transcoding deal, I break off the Mac Pro 6U rack case and can run on my 12VDC power supply.
+This allows me to ditch the 2U rack-mounted UPS, which is an absolute beast of weight.
 I basically went in and modified units (yes, soldering) or made cables that would allow me to get rid of every wall wart on my entire cart.
-Most devices like LUT boxes, quad splitters and even travel drives are already 12V.
+Most devices like LUT boxes, quad splitters, and even travel drives are already 12V.
 I was able to lose 2U and somewhere around 35LBS in the end by removing the AC component of all my power.
 I can’t recommend it enough.

 What is your personal favorite component of your cart?